zhangyubrain/AD-ContrastiveML-Neuromarkers-Transcriptome/README.md

 ## Implementation<br />
+Call main to train the cGCN.
-Feel free to use and cite, if it is helpful
+Feel free to use and cite, if it is helpful.